 At the meeting of my thighs?

-Stanza 6 brings the oppressive issue to a climax so to speak.
-Three lines begin with "You," the speaker choosing particularly active verbs—shoot, cut, kill—to emphasise the aggression.
-But all to no avail for the oppressed will still rise, this time like air, an element which you cannot shoot, cut or kill.
+Stanza six brings the oppressive issue to a climax, so to speak.
+Three lines begin with "You," the speaker, choosing particularly active verbs—"shoot," "cut," and "kill"—to emphasize the aggression.
+But this aggression comes to no avail, for the oppressed will still rise, this time like air, an element which you cannot shoot, cut, or kill.

-All in all, an inspirational poem with powerful repetitive energy, a universal message and a clear, positive pulse throughout.
+All in all, this is an inspirational poem with a powerful repetitive energy, a universal message, and a clear, positive pulse throughout.